MunirahRasid/InnovativeGirls-i-Care_SCDFXIBM/README.md

 f) Getting started* (Step-by-step instructions to install the required software and how to run a demo of your solution)
+1. Install the mobile application from the apple/google store
+2. Every elderly will need the wearable device to be worn

-i) What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc…) *Items marked with an asterisk are compulsory
+i) What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc…) Managed to come out the analytic portion but on different platform which is pandas-profiling.
+For the analytic portion, IBM Watson Studio and AutoAI can be implemented.

+*Items marked with an asterisk are compulsory